Unraveling the Controversy: Who Really Invented Email?

 We’ll also consider the implications of the invention of email, industry reactions, popular opinion, and attempts to discredit one side over the other.
-With over 3.9 billion email users globally, the conversation surrounding this supposedly revolutionary invention needs to be reexamined and finally resolved.
+With over 3.9 billion email users globally, the conversation surrounding this supposedly revolutionary invention must be reexamined and resolved.

 The ARPANET Story

-In 1971, Tomlinson wrote the first-ever email program and sent the first message between two computers situated side-by-side.
-This pioneering work was later recognized by independent sources to have coined the term “email.”
+In 1971, Tomlinson wrote the first-ever email program and sent the first message between two side-by-side computers.
+Independent sources later recognized this pioneering work to have coined the term “email.”

 The Early Development of the Internet